technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

     ![A screenshot of a computer Description automatically generated](./media/media1/image3.png)

-5. Now you are on the **Customer Service Workspace** home page be default.
+5. Now you are on the **Customer Service Workspace** home page by default.

     ![A screenshot of a computer Description automatically generated](./media/media1/image4.png)